Day 24 - catching the bus to Chama (25.8)

 After that I went to one of the hotels to reserve a room for when I get back to Chama in a few days.
 I wanted to see if I could leave my mail drop with them since I would be coming in on Sunday when I wouldn’t be able to pick it up until Monday morning.
 The hotel said I could leave it with them and would keep it safe.
 So I went to the post office and took my mail drop to the hotel.
 Then the worker took me and another hiker to the larger store.
 Then came back and had a late lunch with the other hiker at a restaurant near the hotel.
 Right as we were heading to eat a quick storm came through.
 Seems like that’s going to be the trend for awhile.

 At 3:15pm I walked over to the bus pickup and waited with 2 other hikers.
 The bus arrived on time.
-We made one other stop but the 2 trying to get on didn’t have masks so we had to wait for 5 minutes for them to find one before the driver would let them on.
+We made one other stop but the 2 trying to get on didn’t have masks so we had to wait for 5 minutes for them to find ones before the driver would let them on.

 Got back to Ghost Ranch around 4:30pm.
 I had a good little climb awaiting me just past the ranch.

-Once past the ranch and on the trail I start hiking up the canyon.
+Once past the ranch and on the trail I started hiking through the canyon.
 Soon after leaving the road this guy stopped me asking if I was a thru hiker.
 I said yes and told to go ahead and that there was a film crew just up ahead and just hike right through it.
 Now I was curious what was going on.
 I see a guy with just shorts on and a bunch of people wearing masks around him, looked like the production team.
 I didn’t see any cameras.
 Just a 100ft farther I came across the same thing.
 I think they were filming some kind of reality survivor show, maybe on how to live in the woods.

 Once I past them I had a steep climb out of the canyon and up the mesa.
 It wasn’t too bad.
 I’m sure it was a little steeper than yesterday but not as long.